 - The refuge will be open for the youth waterfowl hunt on Sept.
-29, 2018. - A map of the refuge is available online at wildlife.utah.gov/waterfowl. - The refuge allows the hunting of ducks, geese and coots in designated areas. - All waterfowl hunters must register individually at the visitor information station before entering the open hunting area and before exiting the refuge. - Hunters may only possess firearms legally used to hunt waterfowl unless the firearm is cased or dismantled. - Hunters may construct nonpermanent blinds, but must remove all blinds constructed out of materials other than vegetation at the end of the hunting day. - The refuge provides a Special Blind Area for use by the disabled.
+28, 2019. - A map of the refuge is available online at wildlife.utah.gov/waterfowl. - The refuge allows the hunting of ducks, geese and coots in designated areas. - All waterfowl hunters must register individually at the visitor information station before entering the open hunting area and before exiting the refuge.
+Hunters may only possess firearms - legally used to hunt waterfowl unless the firearm is cased or dismantled. - Hunters may construct nonpermanent blinds, but must remove all blinds constructed out of materials other than vegetation at the end of the hunting day. - The refuge provides a Special Blind Area for use by the disabled.
 The refuge prohibits trespass for any reason by any individual not registered to utilize the area. - The refuge allows the use of small boats, 15 feet or less, but does not allow gasoline motors and air boats. - Hunters may enter the refuge two hours before sunrise, and must exit the refuge by 11⁄2 hours after sunset.
-Hunters may not leave decoys, boats, vehicles and other personal property on the refuge overnight. - All hunters entering, using or occupying the refuge for waterfowl hunting must abide by all terms and conditions listed on the refuge website.
+Hunters may not leave decoys, boats, vehicles and other personal property on the refuge overnight.